 Our Bespoke students can undertake a personalised programme of Maths and English.
 We have a qualified functional skills tutors.
 Students benefit from a variety of creative and practical sessions to engage in meaningful ways to improve their Maths and English.
-Students can gain qualifications from Entry Level to Level 2 which is GCSE equivalent to GCSE A-C.
+Students can gain qualifications from Entry Level to Level 2 which is GCSE equivalent to GCSE grade 4 (previously a C pass).

 Students at the Bridge are able to take part in a variety of activities and students aged 14 years and over can work towards qualifications in a variety of vocational courses.
 Click links for further information.
 Including-

 - Construction(City & Guilds)

 - Basic mechanics

 - Catering (City and Guilds)